Wandalen/wTesting/doc/visual/Comparison.md

 #### Legend

-0 - missing
+0. missing
-1 - basic API or feature exists
+1. basic API or feature exists
-2 - advanced API
+2. advanced API

 #### Summary

 - Both have similar API related to interaction with page and element.
-  If some method is missing, desired result can be achieved via other methods.
+If some method is missing, the desired result can be achieved via other methods.

-- Puppeteer methods return promise.
+- Puppeteer methods return a promise.
 No chaining support.
 - Puppeteer has more browser and page related API.
-- Puppeteer has convenient mouse/keyboard/touchscreen/dialog API.
+- Puppeteer has a convenient mouse/keyboard/touchscreen/dialog API.
 - Puppeteer supports only testing in Chrome.
 - Puppeteer has workers API
 - Puppeteer supports headless mode

-- Spectron has more usefull methods/shortcuts related to element interaction.
+- Spectron has more useful methods/shortcuts related to element interaction.
-- Spectron methods return thenable object, supports command chaining.
+- Spectron methods return the thenable object, supports command chaining.
 - Spectron has shortcut for element drag-and-drop
 - Spectron has debug feature( allows to pause browser execution and just into devtools )
 - Spectron has full access to electron API( requires nodeIntegration to be enabled in electron )
-- Spectron does not supports headless mode out of the box
+- Spectron does not support headless mode out of the box